ethereumclassic/classic-guide/docs/world_database/blocks.rst

 contains information related to this computation.
 Specifically, these block components consist of the following:

-transaction lists
+transaction list
    lists of transactions

-transaction list root hashes
-   :ref:`root hashes <app_root_hashes>` of transaction lists
+transactions root (transaction list root hash) :ref:`root hashes <app_root_hashes>` of transaction lists

-transaction list gas requirements gas requirements for all the transactions in the transaction list
+gas used (transaction list total gas requirement) gas requirements for *all* the transactions in the transaction list

-transaction list state root hashes
-   :ref:`root hashes <app_root_hashes>` of the states *after* each transaction is applied
+state root (transaction list final state root hash) :ref:`root hashes <app_root_hashes>` of the states *after* each transaction is applied

-transaction log list root hashes
-   :ref:`root hashes <app_root_hashes>` of transaction log lists
+receipts root (transaction log list root hash) :ref:`root hashes <app_root_hashes>` of transaction log lists

-transaction log list Bloom filters
-   :ref:`Bloom filters <app_bloom_filters>` of transaction log lists
+logs Bloom (transaction log list Bloom filter) :ref:`Bloom filters <app_bloom_filters>` of transaction log lists

 It may seem problematic that blocks only contain root hashes of states and